 - Return to the salon every two to three weeks for maintenance.

-If you apply acrylic nails at home, follow the safety precautions printed on the package.
+If you apply artificial nails at home, follow the safety precautions on the package.
 Work in a well-ventilated area, and protect the skin around your nails from the chemicals used during the application process.

-Consider removing your acrylic nails and letting your natural nails breathe every two to three months.
+Consider removing your artificial nails and letting your natural nails breathe every two to three months.
 If you suspect a nail infection, consult a dermatologist for an evaluation.

 - Manicure and pedicure safety.
 American Academy of Dermatology. https://www.aad.org/public/skin-hair-nails/nail-care/manicure-safety.
 Accessed March 5, 2018.

 - Nail care products.
 U.S. Food and Drug Administration. http://www.fda.gov/cosmetics/productsingredients/products/ucm127068.htm.
 Accessed March 5, 2018.

 - Rieder EA, et al. Cosmetically induced disorders of the nail with the update on contemporary nail manicures.
 The Journal of Clinical and Aesthetic Dermatology.
 2016;9:39.

 - Habif TP.
 Nail diseases.
 In: Clinical Dermatology: A Color Guide to Diagnosis and Therapy.
 6th ed.
 St. Louis, Mo.: Saunders Elsevier; 2016. https://www.clinicalkey.com.
 Accessed March 5, 2018.

 - Artificial nails: Dermatologists' tips for reducing nail damage.
 American Academy of Dermatology. https://www.aad.org/public/skin-hair-nails/nail-care/artificial-nails.
 Accessed March 5, 2018.